pprett/bolt/README.rst

 [3] http://numpy.scipy.org/

+[Freund, Y. and Schapire, R. E., 1998] Large margin classification using the perceptron algorithm.
+In Machine Learning, 37, 277-296.

 [Shwartz, S. S., Singer, Y., and Srebro, N., 2007] Pegasos: Primal estimated sub-gradient solver for svm.
 In Proceedings of ICML '07.